vishnu350/rs-mainspring-winder/README.md

    - Select your housing barrel and plunger part STL files.
 Size is based on mainspring barrel inner diameter, make sure to select matching sizes.
    - Select your setter bowl part STL files.
 Optionally, select a matching barrel bowl part (size based on outer diameter).
 3. 3D print the STL files with the recommended 3D print settings, or just get someone help you with that.
-4. Fashion a stapler pin into an anchor with a pair of pliers ([instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base)), use a metal file to reduce thickness if needed.
+4. Fashion a stapler pin into an arbour hook with a pair of pliers ([instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base)), use a metal file to reduce thickness if needed.
 Insert it into any of the holes on the winder base part that fits best.
 5. If you printed the winder base hole version (no arbour rod), then install the appropriate dowel pins:
    - For normal size winder base: 2.0mm diameter (M2) dowel pins, 16mm in length.
    - For large size winder base: 2.5mm diameter (M2.5) dowel pins, 16mm in length.